tethysplatform/tethys/docs/tutorials/bokeh.rst

       {{ script|safe }}
     {% endblock %}

-f.
-To add the new endpoint to the app navigation bar, go to the ``base.html`` template and replace the ``app_navigation`` block content with the code below.
+8. To add the new endpoint to the app navigation bar, go to the ``base.html`` template and replace the ``app_navigation`` block content with the code below.

 .. code-block:: html+django